Responding to Covid-19

 Brightwater will work very closely with the WA Department of Health in the event of a COVID-19 outbreak at one of our residential homes.

-How will our clients and their families be informed of a positive COVID-19 outbreak at a home?
+How will our clients and their families be informed if they receive a positive COVID-19 result

-The Service Manager or appropriate clinical staff member on site who has a strong relationship with the client will advise them sensitively and appropriately.
-They will be given details about their ongoing care and we will keep families and clients connected through alternate communication means, such as phone or Skype calls.
+The Service Manager, Program Lead or appropriate clinical staff member on site who has a strong relationship with the client will advise them sensitively and appropriately.
+The primary contact of a resident will also get an immediate phone call.